Rob-P-Smith/JQsim/README.md

 https://medium.com/@sourav_datta/build-a-quantum-computing-simulator-from-scratch-part-1-a8d9a9d93fba

 ## Phase 1:
-&#x2705; Initial implementation to ensure flexibility for any practical number of sandbox.
+&#x2705; Initial implementation to ensure flexibility for any practical number of qubits.
-&#x2705; Implementing Clifford gates
+&#x2705; Implement Clifford gates

 ## Phase 2:
-&#x2705; Implementing entanglement functionality via CNOT
+&#x2705; Implementing entanglement functionality via CNOT and Hadmard

 ## Phase 3:
 &#x2705; Implement a circuit builder to queue gates to apply to each qubit